TL;DR

 - Sleep disruption, including snoring and sleep apnoea

 If an ENT specialist confirms that a septoplasty (to straighten the septum) is medically required to resolve these issues, your PMI is likely to cover it.
 Often, the external shape of the nose is linked to the internal deviation, so a surgeon may perform a septorhinoplasty—a combined procedure to fix both the internal function and the external structure.
-Insurers will cover this if the primary purpose is to restore breathing.
+Insurers may cover this if the primary purpose is to restore breathing.

 2. Reconstructive Surgery After an Acute Injury